 Lake Charles is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lake Charles is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lake Charles who work in sales jobs (11.64%), office and administrative support (11.00%), and food service (9.25%).
+Overall, Lake Charles is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Lake Charles who work in office and administrative support (12.24%), sales jobs (10.62%), and management occupations (7.35%).

-One of the nice things about Lake Charles is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about Lake Charles is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Lake Charles in 2010 was $23,475, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
-This equates to an annual income of $93,900 for a family of four.
+The per capita income in Lake Charles in 2018 was $30,683, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $122,732 for a family of four.
 However, Lake Charles contains both very wealthy and poor people as well.

 The most common language spoken in Lake Charles is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.